Meet the Legends: Plot

 Following the battle at Hey World and Neron's defeat, the Legends have become public heroes.
 With the Time Bureau dismantled, Ava Sharpe joins the Legends and allows a documentary crew to film them so they can prove to the government that the Legends are not a threat.
-Sara, Ray, and Mick Rory return from the Crisis, but Sara has yet to come to terms with Oliver's death.
-(Note: Oliver Queen died during the crossover event Crisis on Infinite Earths) Suddenly, a timequake takes place, leading the Legends to 1917 Russia, where Grigori Rasputin has returned from the dead.
+Sara, Ray, and Mick Rory return from the Crisis, but Sara has yet to come to terms with Oliver Queen's death.
+(Note: As depicted in "Crisis on Infinite Earths, Part 5") Suddenly, a timequake takes place, leading the Legends to 1917 Russia, where Grigori Rasputin has returned from the dead.
 The Legends fail to convince Rasputin to kill his killer, so they return to the Waverider, but leave a film crew member behind.
 As a result, the Legends form a plan to stop Rasputin and rescue the crew member before returning to 2020.
 They then release the documentary to the world, before claiming the film was faked.
 Meanwhile, in 2020, John Constantine and Gary Green investigate a demon named Masher, who possessed a child in Star City.
 Constantine performs an exorcism, freeing the child and sending Masher back to Hell.
 Constantine also returns to Hell, Mick quits writing and passes on his career to Mona Wu, and Nate sees an old message from Zari Tomaz, asking him to find her in the new timeline.